vivekpathak/tools/divsync/README.md

+A tool to sync html blocks in different files

 # Copy a div from src to target

 To preprocess and make uniform the html prior to publishing.

+Could be thought like SSI except it is done statically instead of dynamically

+Could be included as part of a toolchain target to grab common html code from a template and to populate it with manual oversight

 # Example with output